 Accessible only by boat, Egmont Key is an island located in the mouth of Tampa Bay that is unique in many ways.
 It was formed as a river delta thousands of years ago and is home to gopher tortoises, sea turtles, nesting shore birds and migratory birds.
 It is used today by many boaters and beach goers for recreational activities.
 It has played an important part in America’s history as well as the history of Florida.
 It is home to a lighthouse that was built in 1858 and is still maintained by the Coast Guard as an aid to navigation for ships and recreational boaters.

 Egmont Key was occupied by troops from both sides during the Civil War and was a quarantine site for troops returning from Cuba during the Spanish American War.
 The fortifications on the island were built in response to a need for coastal defense during that time.
-Egmont Key was also an internment site for Seminoles on their way to reservations in the Midwest after the Second and Third Seminole Wars.
+Egmont Key was also an internment site for Seminoles on their way to reservations in the Midwest after the Third Seminole War.

 Perhaps the greatest threat to the islands future is the erosion of the west beach.
 To learn more about this issue and how you can help, go to the "About the Island" tab and click on "Erosion Issue".